Questions about GEO, our research, and how we work.

 Every answer starts with a clear position, then adds the context a buyer or operator needs.

-Pricing is custom because the scope changes dramatically from one company to the next.
-A business with a handful of core pages and a narrow prompt set needs a very different engagement from a company managing dozens of pages, markets, and internal stakeholders.
+Pricing is custom because scope changes by company.
+A business with a few core pages and a narrow prompt set needs different work than a company managing many pages, markets, and stakeholders.

 The free audit gives both sides enough context to scope the work honestly.
-It is a better basis for pricing than publishing a number that hides the real variables.
+That is better than publishing a number that hides the real variables.

-ROI depends on how much revenue is influenced by search, how strong your content foundation already is, and how quickly your team can implement the recommended changes.
-Teams that already invest in content and SEO often see the fastest return because the base is already there.
+ROI depends on search-driven revenue, your current content foundation, and how quickly your team can implement changes.
+Teams already investing in content and SEO often move fastest because the base is already there.

-No serious GEO firm should promise guaranteed citations, because AI engines change and variance is real.
-What we can promise is that our recommendations are research-backed, that we will tell you when the evidence is weak, and that we will adjust the approach when the data changes.
+No serious GEO firm should promise guaranteed citations.
+AI engines change, and variance is real.
+We can promise research-backed recommendations, clear evidence levels, and a process that adapts when the data changes.

-That is the practical difference between hype and disciplined work.
-We manage uncertainty by measuring it, not by pretending it is not there.
+That is the difference between hype and disciplined work.
+We manage uncertainty by measuring it.

-Some technical changes, such as schema updates or clearer freshness cues, can start showing impact within one to two weeks once engines recrawl the page.
-Content restructuring changes, such as better headings and answer-first summaries, often show movement within two to four weeks.
+Some technical changes, such as schema updates or clearer freshness cues, can show impact within one to two weeks after engines recrawl the page.
+Content restructuring often moves within two to four weeks.

-Authority signals take longer, which is why we usually prioritize the fastest-impact fixes first and build compounding work around them.
+Authority signals take longer, so we usually prioritize fast-impact fixes first and build compounding work around them.

 Tracking tools tell you whether you showed up.
-Cited goes further by explaining why you did or did not show up, ranking the factors behind that result, and helping your team implement the highest-impact changes.
+Cited explains why you did or did not show up, ranks the factors behind the result, and helps your team implement the highest-impact changes.

-That makes the service operational rather than observational.
-A dashboard is useful, but it is not the same thing as a research-backed team helping you change the underlying page.
+That makes the service operational, not just observational.
+A dashboard is useful, but it does not change the page.

-An SEO audit evaluates how a site performs for search crawlers and rankings.
-A GEO audit evaluates how AI systems decide whether your pages are credible, extractable, current, and worth citing in an answer.
+An SEO audit evaluates search crawlers and rankings.
+A GEO audit evaluates whether AI systems see your pages as credible, extractable, current, and worth citing.

 There is overlap, but the emphasis is different.
-GEO cares much more about answer-first structure, question matching, quotable passages, freshness signals, and the patterns that make a page easy for AI systems to lift from cleanly.
+GEO cares more about answer-first structure, question matching, quotable passages, freshness signals, and clean extraction.

-No. The free audit has no commitment at all.
-For ongoing engagements, we scope work on a project or monthly basis depending on what makes sense for both sides.
+No. The free audit has no commitment.
+For ongoing work, we scope projects or monthly engagements based on what makes sense for both sides.
 There are no long-term contracts or cancellation penalties.

-We earn continued work by delivering measurable results, not by locking clients into agreements.
-If the work is not producing value, you should be free to stop.
+We earn continued work by delivering measurable value, not by locking clients in.

 30 minutes.
 Ranked actions.
 Zero obligation.